PraneetNeuro/IFT6759-CVAE/README.md

 ### To train a model with your own dataset

 The dataset must be in the form of two directories containing source and corresponding target images in their respective folders (It could be any dataset, not the sketch-photorealistic dataset necessarily).
-The directories can be placed in the 'model_input' directory of the repository, and edit the config.yaml file accordingly to reflect the path of the dataset properly. <br>
+The directories can be placed in the 'model_input' directory of the repository.
+Edit the paths in config.yaml file accordingly to reflect the path of the dataset. <br>
-The training script by default is set to run a wandb sweep that can run the training loop with various sets of hyperparameters that are defined in the config file.
+The training script by default is set to run a wandb Sweep from ```__main__```.
+The Sweep runs the training loop, testing various combinations of hyperparameters that are defined in the config file.
 You can add / remove the hyperparameters listed as desired.<br>
 The trained models will be saved in the model_files directory of the repo.

 The training script can then be executed with the following command: